erajasekar/cs-workshop/PITCHME.md

 ---
 ## Search Examples in Computers

-- Amazon Search for Products
+- Amazon Search for Products. |
-- Netflix Search for movies.
+- Netflix Search for movies. |
-- Google Search for anything in the internet.
+- Google Search for anything in the internet. |

 ---